There’s a reason why get rich schemes fail. You’ve got to be willing to do the dirty work and put in the time if you want to get rich.

 I hypothesize those who aren’t willing to do the dirty work are the ones who will never earn or accumulate much more than the median income or net worth.
 Let’s debate!

 Dirty Work, Grunt Work, It’s All The Same

-I sent him the 3 minute video as reference, and he decided to give it a go by removing the valve cap and blowing forcefully through a paper towel roll to see if it could unclog the hose.
+Anyway, I sent my tenant the 3 minute video as reference.
+He decided to give it a go by removing the valve cap and blowing forcefully through a paper towel roll to see if it could unclog the hose.
 It didn’t work because he texted me a couple days later to say the problem still persisted.
 No problem!
 I love stopping by my rental once a quarter to make sure everything still looks good.